Netkata/webpack-configs/docs/utils.md

 ::: warning

-When using this option, please make sure that jQuery is loaded before webpack in HTML.
+When using this option, please make sure that jQuery is loaded before webpack-generated assets in HTML.

 :::